Xavier0301/db-54/part1/README.md

 # Query 2 Optimization

 The unoptimised version of this query leads the database to only make full scans and hash joins.
-The has joins is what takes the most time, and the total cost is 1901541074130.96.
+The hash joins is what takes the most time, and the total cost is 1901541074130.96.

 We optimise the query by adding multiple indexes:
 * On `case_id` of `Collisions`